convince-project/AS2FM/docs/source/tutorials.rst

         N. of times no termination:	0
         Tot. n. of tries (samples):	500
         Estimated success prob.:	1
-        Min trace length:	159
+        Min trace length:	...
-        Max trace length:	237
+        Max trace length:	...
     =========================================
     Result: 1

 The expected result shown above indicates that the property is fulfilled with probability 1, i.e., the snack is always successfully placed on the table.
 In this case model checking needed 500 traces to come to that result called with the default SMC confidence and error parameters.
 All generated traces terminated and the target, i.e., placing the stack at the table, was reached.
-The minimal length of a trace generated in those runs was 159 and the maximal length was 237.
+In a sample execution we did on our machine, the minimal length of a trace generated in those runs was 159 and the maximal length was 237.
+Since this differs for every run of SMC Storm because of the statistical nature of the trace generation, we do not report actual numbers in the sample output above.

 It is also possible to log the traces generated during model checking in a csv file, i.e., store the evolution of state variable values, in this case the different ROS topics, during the trace generations.
 In the following only one trace is logged by using the `--max-n-traces` flag.
 Of course, also a higher number or even all traces can be chosen.